Correlation functions of harmonic lattices in d-dimensional space: Conclusions and discussions

 Further investigation into whether this expression is written in a more concise form, and whether any of the other correlation functions can be factorized in this manner, remains a future task.

-Numerical calculations of $Q$ and $P$ matrices are essential for research using harmonic lattices on entanglement indices like Renyi entropy and their corner functions, edge terms and contour functions, which represents the contribution to the indices from vertices, edges on the boundary of the physical system and from each site within it.
+Numerical calculations of $Q$ and $P$ matrices are essential for research using harmonic lattices on entanglement indices like R\'{e}nyi entropy and their corner functions, edge terms and contour functions, which represents the contribution to the indices from vertices, edges on the boundary of the physical system and from each site within it.
 However, as the dimensionality increases, creating programs to perform these computations quickly under memory constraints for sufficiently large-scale subsystems becomes increasingly difficult.
-The analytical solutions presented here, which express the correlation functions in $d$-dimensional space using hypergeometric series, are expected to facilitate the creation of these programs.
+The analytical solutions presented here, which express the correlation functions in $d$-dimensional space using hypergeometric functions, are expected to facilitate the creation of these programs.

-The following two issues remain: 1.We will investigate whether (\ref{F_Cfacts}) and other hypergeometric series in correlator functions can be written in more concise forms.
+The following two issues remain: 1.We will investigate whether hypergeometric functions in correlation functions in this manuscript can be written in more concise forms as the factorization (\ref{F_Cfacts}).
 2.For $d=2$ and $d=3$, we will obtain corner functions and edge terms for specific shapes and scales of subsystems based on the $Q$ and $P$ values computed by the program cord that employs expressions (\ref{QP_L}) and (\ref{PPL}).
 Then, we will compare these results with those from previous studies, which were computed based on the $Q$ and $P$ values in the finite-scale lattice of (\ref{corpq}) and (\ref{corpp}) or on those of integral expressions in (\ref{GP2}).